vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/Operations/Building.md

 ## Overview

-Maven command for building vRLI / VCF Operations for Logs Content.
+Maven command for building Operations for Logs Content.

 ## Table Of Contents